 The Chinese writing says “Ch’an”, which is the highest of the martial arts.
 Martial Arts training is there to help you understand yourself, the result is to know yourself and be yourself.
 This is the final stage of your training.
 Sometimes it can be tough to accept who you are but in order to find peace with yourself you need to do this.

-I designed these T-shirts in the hope they will inspire you and act as a daily reminder, helping you to train with the correct attitude of mind as well as body.
+I designed these T-shirts and amulets and males in the hope they will inspire you and act as a daily reminder, helping you to train with the correct attitude of mind as well as body.

 Click HERE to find out more about Zen Bamboo Cotton T-shirt